 The number of tourists involved in serious motorcycle accidents is increasing.
-Under Vietnamese law, you must wear a helmet at all times when riding a motorcycle, including when travelling as a passenger.
+By law you must wear a helmet at all times when riding a motorcycle, including as a passenger.

-- check that your travel insurance policy covers you when travelling by motorcycle
+- check your travel insurance policy covers you when travelling by motorcycle

-- only ride a motorcycle if you are properly licensed and are familiar with – and comfortable in – local driving conditions.
+- only ride motorcycles if you are properly licensed and are familiar with – and comfortable in – local driving conditions.

 If you book a taxi online or through an app, make sure the details of the vehicle and driver match those provided by the company.

 Inter-city buses have a high accident rate.
 Consider taking a train, where possible.